THE NEWBORN ESSENTIALS YOU ACTUALLY NEED

 You don’t NEED it all – you might want it and if you do and can afford to buy everything then go for it.
-Shopping for your first child is really fun and exciting, but if you would rather be a bit mindful of spend and just start with the essentials then this list is for you.
-It is my definitive list of the newborn essentials you actually NEED when you have a newborn.
+Shopping for those first baby essentials is really fun and exciting, but if you would rather be a bit mindful of spend and don’t have a mansion to put it all in then I totally recommend focusing in on what you actually NEED to have.
+Remember once you have your baby and get to know them you can always get that extra rocker or chewing toy, but you don’t need it all on day one.
+So if you want to just start with the actual newborn essentials then this list is for you.

 - Waterproof bed mats to spare your sheets at the start (these are, I am afraid for you and not the baby).
-You can get ones for potty training from the pound shop or huggies do some that stick in place.
-They do make ones for people post surgery, but they are more expensive and if you get potty training ones then any left overs can be saved for the future
+You can get disposable ones for potty training or washable ones which is what I preferred as they aren’t as sweaty to sleep on.
+They do make ones for people post surgery, but they are more expensive and if you get potty training ones then any left overs can be saved for the future – you will need them for your potty training toddler

-- If you are planning to breast feed then have some nipple cream at the ready.
-I recommend Kamillosan, but lanisoh also does the trick
+- If you are planning to breastfeed then have some nipple cream at the ready.
+I have some fab tips for you to get you through the first month of breastfeeding over on this post

 - Nursing bras and tops – this makes life a lot easier especially for feeding in public if you are not a bare all kind of gal